uwuCaitlin/uwuCaitlin/README.md

 * Why do we use GitHub as our portfolio?

-> We use Github as our portoflio because it's easy, free, and available to everyone.
-We have in the past had a website made up with examples of all our previous work with an explanation of what went into it all--but we decided to scrap that and work with GitHub.
-It isn't slow, it is easy to use and get around, as well as we can update it whenever we need to with any issues.
+> We use Github as our portoflio because it's easy, free and available to everyone.
+We have in the past had a website made up with examples of all our previous work with an explanation of what went into it all but we decided to scrap that and work with GitHub.
+It isn't slow, it is easy to use and get around as well as we can update it whenever we need to with any issues or any work we have done

 * What quality are our videos?